 Awanami (泡波): Awamori from Haterumajima Island

-Among such Awamori rice wines, there is a brand dubbed “Phantom Awamori” in Haterumajima Island, Japan’s southernmost island with residents.
-The Awamori brand, “Awanami (泡波)” has little supply as the tiny island Haterumajima only has a very small population.
+Among such products, there is a brand dubbed “Phantom Awamori” in Haterumajima, Japan’s southernmost island with residents.

 Hateruma Brewery producing Awanami Awamori

-Additionally, Haterumajima is visited by many tourists from the main island of Japan and many know the value and rareness of Awanami, so it is quite difficult to get the Awamori if you stay there for a short period only.
+Additionally, Haterumajima is visited by lots of tourists from the main island of Japan, and many know the value and rareness of Awanami.

 In fact, the 600ml bottle of Awanami only costs about 1,000 yen (about 9 USD) in Haterumajima Island, but because of the rareness, it is sold at prices as high as 10,000 yen (about 90 USD) in the mainland of Japan.